Everything You Need To Know About Kettlebells

 Considerations - what to look out for in a training video

-Instead, try Amazon to see what DVDs are getting the best reviews.
-If existing buyers say that a particular kettlebell DVD is excellent, it is probably worth looking at twice.
+Instead, try Amazon to see what videos are getting the best reviews.
+If existing buyers say that a particular kettlebell video is excellent, it is probably worth looking at twice.

-Examine the cover and description of the DVD.
+Examine the cover and description of the video.
 Is it serious?
-It's better to go for a DVD solely on kettlebell training, not for instance on aerobic exercises using kettlebells.
+It's better to go for a video solely on kettlebell training, not for instance on aerobic exercises using kettlebells.